 Over 85% of people in India do not speak English.
 That adds up to 1 billion people.
 Whatever product or service you may be selling, you need to communicate to your customers in their language.
 Without localization or globalization whatever you may call it, you cannot scale up your reach beyond English-literate customers.
 No business can afford to ignore such a large customer base.

 Unless you have planned for multilingual support in your software design, you may need to invest substantial re-engineering efforts in localizing your portal or the app.
 This could hamper your scaling up midway through the process.
 That’ll give your competition an opportunity to leave you behind.
-Startups need to plan for multi lingual enabled technology right at the beginning of their journey, which ensures that they have access to a much bigger prospect base.
+Startups need to plan for multi-lingual enabled technology right at the beginning of their journey, which ensures that they have access to a much bigger prospect base.

-(a) Volume of content: E-commerce companies often have millions of products, service providers and customers.
-We handle large volumes of content for them and make it cost effective and scalable using our cloud based MOX Wave API.
+(a) Volume of content: E-commerce companies often have millions of products, service providers, and customers.
+We handle large volumes of content for them and make it cost-effective and scalable using our cloud-based MOX Wave API.

-(c) Frequent content and UI changes: Keeping the localized version in step with original site or app can be a constant challenge for businesses.
+(c) Frequent content and UI changes: Keeping the localized version in step with the original site or app can be a constant challenge for businesses.
 A combination of our MOX Gateway and Wave technology constantly tracks the changes and keeps the language versions updated without any effort from your developers.

-(d) High translation and transliteration accuracy: Process 9 makes high quality translations available at affordable costs using its state of the art automated and machine assisted translation technology.
+(d) High translation and transliteration accuracy: Process 9 makes high-quality translations available at affordable costs using its state-of-the-art automated and machine-assisted translation technology.

-Process 9 makes it easy and cost effective to localize your online and mobile properties without requiring any change of software.
+Process 9 makes it easy and cost-effective to localize your online and mobile properties without requiring any change of software.